-Hashtags are used to make information easily accessible and searchable.
+Hashtags are used to make the content around a specific topic easily accessible and searchable.
 They are created by companies, social causes or even just plain user power to centre conversations about certain topics.

 They can bring together attendees of an event, giving the audience a way to interact with each other and discuss relevant topics on social media and share their thoughts to be seen by others.